Metrobus (South East England): Go-Ahead Group ownership

-On 8 December 2007, Metrobus took over the operations of First London's Orpington garage.
-All the staff and 35 vehicles were included, although the garage itself was closed, with the 'R' prefix routes transferring to the Orpington garage, and the T32 going to Croydon.
+As a result of First London losing tendered bus service contracts at the garage, in December 2007, Metrobus took over the operations of First's Orpington garage, which had been established by First's predecessor CentreWest in 1995.
+All of Orpington's routes, staff and 35 vehicles were included, although the garage itself was closed, with the 'R' prefix routes transferring to Metrobus' own Orpington garage and route T32 being transferred to Croydon.